Difference Between Product Marketing and Service Marketing?

-This article explores the key differences between product marketing and service marketing, highlighting how businesses can tailor their strategies to maximize their impact.
+This article examines the key distinctions between product marketing and service marketing, illustrating how businesses can tailor their strategies to optimize their impact.

 Before devising any marketing campaign, companies must clearly identify whether their core offering is a product or a service.
 The nature of the offering will influence how it is marketed, delivered, and perceived by customers.